aashish-1904/Topsis-WebApp/README.md

 ## Contributing

 If you would like to contribute to this repository, you can do so by submitting a pull request.
 Any contributions, including bug fixes and new features, are welcome.

-## Support

-If you have any questions or issues with the code, you can create an issue in the repository or contact the repository owner for assistance.

 ## License